Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Introduction

 \section{Introduction}

-Reward-based fine-tuning seeks to steer a pretrained diffusion or flow-based generative model toward higher-reward samples without deviating too far from the pretrained model.
-This problem has recently attracted a wide range of methods, including entropy-regularized reinforcement learning (Soft RL)~\cite{black2023training,fan2023dpok,xue2025dancegrpo,liu2025flowgrpo,lee2025pcpo,he2025tempflowgrpotimingmattersgrpo,li2025mixgrpounlockingflowbasedgrpo}, optimal control~\cite{liu2025vggflow}, and GFlowNets~\cite{zhang2025dagdb,liu2025resnabladb,liu2025nablar2d3}.
+Reward-based fine-tuning steers a pretrained diffusion or flow-based generative model toward higher-reward samples without deviating too far from the pretrained model.
+This problem has recently seen a wide range of methods, including entropy-regularized reinforcement learning (Soft RL)~\cite{black2023training,fan2023dpok,xue2025dancegrpo,liu2025flowgrpo,lee2025pcpo,he2025tempflowgrpotimingmattersgrpo,li2025mixgrpounlockingflowbasedgrpo}, optimal control~\cite{liu2025vggflow}, and GFlowNets~\cite{zhang2025dagdb,liu2025resnabladb,liu2025nablar2d3}.
 As a result, the literature appears fragmented: methods are presented with different objectives, derivations, and stabilization heuristics, making it difficult to tell which differences are fundamental and which are merely implementational.

 In this paper, we show that many such methods reduce to a single underlying objective, which we term \emph{Reward Score Matching} (RSM; see Table~\ref{tab:unified-table}).
-At a high level, reward alignment can be viewed as score matching toward an ideal reward-guided target distribution which is composed of a reference term and an effective value-guidance term, together with timestep-dependent weighting or trust-region control.
-This unified view also clarifies the key distinction across methods.
+At a high level, reward alignment can be viewed as score matching toward an ideal reward-guided target distribution, composed of a reference term and an effective value-guidance term, together with timestep-dependent weighting or trust-region control.
+This unifies a broad class of existing reward-based fine-tuning methods under a common objective.

 In practice, this target is intractable to compute in high dimensions, so existing methods replace it with tractable value-guidance surrogates.
 Accordingly, the primary difference lies in \emph{how the value-guidance surrogate is constructed}: some methods directly compute reward gradients, while others rely solely on reward evaluations, estimating the same signal through sampling.
-Applying Stein's identity~\cite{Stein1981}, one of the most important contributions of this work is to show that these two strategies correspond precisely to first-order and zeroth-order estimations of a common underlying target, respectively.
+Applying Stein's identity~\cite{Stein1981}, we show that these are precisely first- and zeroth-order estimators of a common target.
+Using PCPO's clipped log-ratio surrogate~\cite{lee2025pcpo}, we further show that PPO-clip admits the same score-matching $L_2$ form.
+More broadly, methods derived from seemingly different viewpoints, such as policy gradients, GFlowNets, and direct regression objectives, often optimize different tractable surrogates of the same value-guided score-matching problem.